SocietyForArtisticResearch/rc-pandoc-help/10-admin-1-tutorial.md

 There are two ways of setting up accounts:

-1. The author can create an account by clicking [REGISTER](https://www.researchcatalogue.net/portal/register "Registration on the Research Catalogue") on the research catalogue homepage.
-After filling in the form the author will immediatly get a basic account.
-To gain a full account, which has the right to create content, the author will be requested to send a proof of identity.
-RC user support will upgrade the account after verification.

-2. The portal admin creates the account(s) for the author(s).
+1. (__preferred__) The portal admin creates the account(s) for the author(s).
 This option is common when a large number of users need be created at once.
 In this case, the responsibility of making sure that the email address belongs to an actual person lies with the portal admin.
 Ideally, a person should only have __at most one user account__ in the RC (not multiple, to avoid mixups).
 In case of copyright or other legal problems the portal admin should be able to provide contact information to this person.

+2. The author can create an account by clicking [REGISTER](https://www.researchcatalogue.net/portal/register "Registration on the Research Catalogue") on the research catalogue homepage.
+After filling in the form the author will immediatly get a basic account.
+To gain a full account, which has the right to create content, the author will be requested to send a proof of identity.
+RC user support will upgrade the account after verification.

+It is possible to add people with existing accounts to your portal.
+When you click "create user" in the user page, and you type the name of the user that is similar to existing users, they will be displayed below.
+If you click the name and then continue to the next field, the RC will show a pop-up promting if you want to add this user to your portal.

 ### Roles